 Which Racetam is Best?

-They each have amazing nootropic effects such as the ability to increase memory and the ability to learn but they each have slightly nuanced differences in their effects.
+They each have potent nootropic effects with the ability to increase memory and learning capacity, but they each have slight differences in their effects.

 Aniracetam, Oxiracetam, and Pramiracetam: How Do They Compare?

 - Aniracetam – Aniracetam increases cognition and memory.
 Aniracetam is also unique in the fact that it is an anxiolytic, meaning it has anti-anxiety properties.
 People often choose aniracetam for its ability to decrease anxiety and enhances mood.
-On the downside, its effects last for less time than some of the other racetams, usually not lasting more than 4-5 hours, therefore you may need to dose several times per day.
-Of the bunch, along with enhancing cognition, aniracetam is the best racetam for mood, anxiety, social situations, and verbal fluency.
+On the downside, its effects last for less time than some of the other racetams, usually not lasting more than 4 to 5 hours which means you may need to dose several times per day for sustained effects.
+Of the three, along with general cognitive enhancement, aniracetam is the best racetam for mood, anxiety, social situations, and verbal fluency.

 Learn more about aniracetam.

 - Oxiracetam – Oxiracetam is often characterized as a logic booster.
 It’s excellent for math and other tasks that require advanced logic.
 Not only does it provide cognitive enhancements but it is one of the few racetams that has a slight stimulatory effect meaning it should give you a little boost of energy too.
 Most people respond very well to oxiracetam.
 It is a well-rounded choice.
-Of the bunch, along with enhancing cognition, oxiracetam is the best racetam for math, logic, and an energy boost.
+Of the three, along with general cognitive enhancement, oxiracetam is the best racetam for math, logic, and an energy boost.

 Learn more about oxiracetam.

-- Pramiracetam – Pramiracetam is hailed as one of the most effective nootropics for it’s ability to increase memory and focus.
-Its effects are often compared to Ritalin because of it’s powerful effects.
-Of the bunch, along with enhancing cognition, pramiracetam is the best racetam for long term memory and laser sharp focus.
+- Pramiracetam – Pramiracetam is hailed as one of the most effective nootropics for its ability to increase memory and focus.
+Its effects are often compared to Ritalin because of its powerful effects.
+Of the three, along with general cognitive enhancement, pramiracetam is the best racetam for increasing focus and improving long-term memory.